CGosser/friday-10/README.md

 * recreate the components I created for the angular project with react and jsx
 * make them work in a similar manner to how they worked with angular

+* create new static components which can be refactored into stateful components

 ## planning chart of component structure
 ![flowchart of project](18_objects.png)